haskell/play-haskell/play-haskell-server/README.md

 sudo pacman -S base-devel
 # Install ghcup: https://www.haskell.org/ghcup/ (skip HLS and stack)
 # Open a new terminal to get ghcup in PATH
+# MAKE SURE TO INSTALL GHC FOR TARGET x86_64-deb10-linux
+# See above in the 'GHCup target platform' section

 make  # equivalent to `make chroot frontend-dependencies frontend`; note, `make chroot` is interactive cabal run play-haskell-server